What Does Impressions Mean On Twitter - Trigger Visibility Through Impressions

-What does impressions mean on Twitter - In the simplest terms, your Twitter impressions indicate how many times your tweet has been seen.
-To put it another way, 500 impressions means your tweet was seen 500 times.
+You might be curious about what does impressions mean on Twitter that's why you stumbled on this article.
+In the simplest terms, your Twitter impressions indicate how many times your tweet has been seen.
+To put it another way, 500 impressions mean your tweet was seen 500 times.

-A small graph symbol displays at the bottom of each Tweet, and when you click on it, you'll see some information about the Tweet, such as impressions and Total Engagement.
+A small graph symbol is displayed at the bottom of each Tweet, and when you click on it, you'll see some information about the Tweet, such as impressions and Total Engagement.
 On both the web and mobile versions of Twitter, this feature is available.

 On Twitter, impressions are the total number of times a Tweet has been seen.
-This includes not only when it appears in the timeline of one of your followers, but also when it appears in search results or as a result of someone like the Tweet.
-It excludes instances where the Tweet was viewed via a website embed, a third-party platform like Sprout Social, or a text preview.
-Only until you see it on Twitter does it matter.
+This includes not only when it appears in the timeline of one of your followers, but also when it appears in search results or as a result of someone liking the Tweet.

 When Twitter was launched in 2006, it had a simple timeline format, with Tweets from people you followed displayed in reverse chronological order.